top of page

 Reducing Catheter Rates

-Unfortunately, central venous catheter (CVC) rates remain very high in the United States in patients initiating hemodialysis, nearly exceeding 80%.
-2 What is worse, recent data shows that there is a general shift away from fistulas with more patients backsliding into the use of a catheter.
-Data from Vasc-Alert shows that the number of patients on a catheter instead of an arteriovenous access (fistula or graft) has increased 44% since the huge 39% cuts to dialysis vascular centers shut down 20% of office-based vascular access centers.
+Unfortunately, central venous catheter (CVC) rates remain very high in the United States in patients initiating hemodialysis, exceeding 80% (2).
+What is worse, recent data shows that there is a general shift away from fistulas with more patients backsliding into the use of a catheter.
+Data from the United States Renal Data System (USRDS) shows that the percentage of adult dialysis patients on a catheter instead of an arteriovenous access (fistula or graft) has increased to 23.7% with the baseline being 16.7% and the target being 10%.
+(3)

-These trends not only contribute to higher infection rates, but also cost Medicare more money.
+This worsening trend not only contributes to higher infection rates, but also costs Medicare more money.
 Compared to fistulas, the average annual total cost of treating patients with catheters is significantly higher ($90,000 for catheters vs. $64,000 for fistulas).
-Vascular access centers need Medicare payment stability to help reverse these troublesome trends in catheter rates.
+Dialysis vascular access centers need Medicare payment stability to help reverse these troublesome trends in catheter rates.

 bottom of page